Advert-Tease-Tricks

 What grabs our attention?

-If you are a male, then its girls with good figures and if you are a female then, jewellery and accessories like purse and shades would do it.
+If you are a male, then its girls with good figures and if

 What we like?